-The 2003 Plan is designed to advance the interests of the Company and to increase shareholder value by providing key employees and directors of the Company, or its affiliates, with a proprietary interest in the growth and performance of the Company, and to provide incentives for such individuals to continue their service with the Company or its affiliates.
+The 2003 Plan is designed to advance the interests of the Company and to increase shareholder value by providing officers, key employees and directors of the Company, or its affiliates, with a proprietary interest in the growth and performance of the Company, and to provide incentives for such individuals to continue their service with the Company or its affiliates.
+Equity and/or cash awards under the 2003 Plan can provide a key source of compensation and retention to these officers, key employees and directors.

-The Board believes that having an adequate ability to provide selected employees and directors of the Company with equity awards is critical if the Company is to continue to attract and retain qualified individuals who can make significant contributions to the performance of the Company, and that such awards help align the interests of those individuals with the interests of the shareholders of the Company in enhancing the value of the Common Stock and improving the Company's performance.
+The Board believes that having an adequate ability to provide officers, selected employees and directors of the Company with equity and cash awards is critical if the Company is to continue to attract and retain qualified individuals who can make significant contributions to the performance of the Company, and that such awards help align the interests of those individuals with the interests of the shareholders of the Company in enhancing the value of the Common Stock and improving the Company's performance.

-By way of updating the information, regarding outstanding awards under both the 2003 Plan and the Company's former equity compensation plans, which the Company reported in its Annual Report on Form 10-K for the year ended December 28, 2008, from January 1, 2009 through March 1, 2009 the Company granted contingent stock performance awards under the 2003 Plan for 514,069 shares of Common Stock (reflecting such awards at their target number of shares).
-This comprised the annual grant for fiscal 2009 of contingent stock performance awards.
-In addition, from January 1, 2009 through March 1, 2009, there were stock options, contingent stock performance awards and other awards outstanding under the 2003 Plan and former equity plans that vested, were earned, were exercised, expired or were forfeited.
-Thus, as of March 1, 2009 for the Company:
+By way of updating the information regarding outstanding awards under both the 2003 Plan and the Company's former equity compensation plans which the Company reported in its Annual Report on Form 10-K for the year ended December 27, 2009, from January 1, 2010 through March 26, 2010 the Company (i) granted contingent stock performance awards under the 2003 Plan for an aggregate of 745,318 shares of Common Stock (reflecting such awards at their target number of shares) and (ii) granted stock options covering 2,326,681 shares of common stock.
+These grants comprised the Company's annual grants of contingent stock performance awards and stock options for fiscal 2010 to the Company's officers and selected other employees, as well as both a supplemental contingent stock performance award and a supplemental option award granted to Mr. Goldner, the Company's President and Chief Executive Officer, in March of 2010 (the "2010 Retention Grants").